Creating Cloud Authorization for Azure

 --queuespecifies the queue to use at cloud initialization.

 --acrauthorizes access to Docker images in a private ACR.
 See details about the

 --imageflag when running jobs that require access to private ACRs.

-For more information about the command, see the CLI reference.
+For more information about the command and the flags, see the CLI reference.

 The authorization process takes a few minutes.
 The outcome is a basic, default resource group for this authorization.
 The resource group is configured with a capacity of one Standard_NC6s_v3 instance.
 You can use MissingLink's dashboard to modify basic configuration settings, or the

 ml resources group command to modify more advanced settings.

 Microsoft Azure Authorization Process describes what occurs "under the hood" when you issue the